resibots/blackdrops/docs/dart_tutorial.md

 - `source ./scripts/paths.sh` (this should be done only once for each terminal --- it should be run from the root of the repo)
 - `./deps/limbo/build/exp/blackdrops/src/tutorials/dart_reacher2d_graphic -n 10 -m 5000 -e 1 -r 5 -b 1 -u`

 You should now watch this simple robot trying to reach the target location.
-Good rewards are ones >= -1.
+The task is considered solved for cumulative rewards >= -1.
 One minor remark is that this scenario can take quite some time between each episode (depending on your CPU capabilities).

 For more detailed explanation of the command line arguments run: `./deps/limbo/build/exp/blackdrops/src/tutorials/dart_reacher2d_graphic -h`.
 If you do not have OpenSceneGraph installed, use `dart_reacher2d_simu` instead to run the experiment without graphics.